Ensuring you enjoy your visit

 Baby changing facilities are available in the WC in the outer corridor of the auditorium close to box 16.

-All areas of the building are non-smoking.
+All areas of the building are non-smoking, this includes e-cigarettes.
 Alcohol and glassware are not permitted in the auditorium.
 The auditorium usually opens 30 minutes prior to the start of the performance.
 Please ensure that all mobile phones and other communications devices are switched off before entering the auditorium.

 Flash photography or recording of any performance in any format is strictly prohibited.